zsarge/zsarge.github.io/content/blog/hacking-resources.md

 ## Intro

+Hi!
+I'm Zack Sargent.
+I'm in charge of running weekly meetings for my university's cyber security and hacking club, [NKCyber](https://nkcyber-club.github.io/).

-During my time finding things to do for our meetings, I've stumbled across quite a few cybersecurity resources.
+During my time finding things to do for our meetings, I've stumbled across quite a few resources.

-Here is my list.
+Here is the list that I personally reference when looking for inspiration.
+If you think it could be better, feel free to [let me know](/contact.html)!

-## All Resources
+## Cyber Security Resources

 ### General Roadmap